worstestes/ArtDig/README.md

 ## Structure and other considerations

-The DigThis! app describes its modules as feature-first.
+The ArtDig! app describes its modules as feature-first.
 Each module has a collection of pure reducers, actions, and a well-defined state.
 Actions form the API for which modules can communicate with one another.